Record (TV network): Sale to Edir Macedo

-1990-2007: Growth and investment
+1990–2007: Growth and investment

 Restructuring

 After its sale, TV Record went through drastic changes: a new visual identity was presented in July 1990 and a reformulation in its programs that managed to recover its lost audience.
 The station started its national expansion when it began transmitting its signal via the BrasilSat A2 satellite, also distributing its programming to satellite dishes.
+Contacts were made with TV Rio and TV Corcovado in Rio de Janeiro, TV Capital in Brasília, TV Guaíba in Porto Alegre, TV Minas in Belo Horizonte and a group of four stations in the state of Paraná owned by the same businessman.
 The channel became Rede Record and began to acquire its own stations, affiliates and retransmitters for renewed expansion.
-In 1992, Record finally resumed broadcasts to Rio de Janeiro for the first time since 1986-87.
+In 1992, Record finally resumed broadcasts to Rio de Janeiro for the first time since 1986-87, using the license used by the second TV Rio, coincidentally an affiliate of Record under Unidas.

-In 1995, the station moved to its current headquarters in Barra Funda by acquiring the CBI Studios, which was very modern for its time.
-During this period, the company hired several artists to fill its programming grid, with several artists such as Eliana, Raul Gil, Gilberto Barros, Ratinho, Milton Neves and others becoming famous.
+In 1995, the station moved to its current headquarters in Barra Funda by acquiring the CBI studios, which was very modern for its time.
+The acquisition also included its technical equipment, including come Betacam cameras, editing units and OB vans.
+Despite the acquisition, Record did not finish its move to Barra Funda in July 1998, when it definitively left its former headquarters in the Miruna building in the Moema neighborhood after 45 years.
+During this period, the company hired several artists to fill its programming line-up, with several artists such as Eliana, Raul Gil, Gilberto Barros, Ratinho (until 1998, now with SBT), Milton Neves and others becoming famous.
 Record was able to reach third place in the national audience, surpassing Band and the struggling Rede Manchete.

+In October 2000, the network appointed Giusti-Loducca as its public relations agency and hired Adriane Galisteu (formerly of RedeTV!) to front É Show, a variety show that premiered on 30 October.
+In addition, there was also a raft of new titles, mostly from Sony Pictures Entertainment's catalog, as well as the film Lolita, which was an erotic drama with sex scenes.
+Its new telenovela, Vidas Cruzadas, was set to premiere in November, and had scenes shot in Recife.
+With these moves, Record attempted to distance itself from its public image as "the bishop's network", by airing certain programs that were seen as being incompatible with the UCKG's norms, giving the notion that Record is a commercial network.
+The network also planned a new slogan, which was part of the advertising contract.